Pierceisgone/BlenderTemplate/README.md

 ## Made in the USA
 * This projects commits are hand-typed in the USA.
 No AI such as ChatGPT is ever, or will ever, be used.
 This project is built with love and passion from real people.
-* With being madein the USA, you can be confident in this project's reliablity and quality like no other.
+* With being made in the USA, you can be confident in this project's reliablity and quality like no other.